Meta View acquires assets of augmented reality pioneer Meta

 At Qualcomm, Wright took Vuforia from inception in 2008 to become the most widely used augmented reality development platform for handheld and headworn devices — with more than 450,000 developers and 50,000 applications in the App Store and Google Play.
 Upon PTC’s acquisition of the company, Wright expanded Vuforia beyond developers with the release of Vuforia Chalk, a remote assistance solution described as the future of education, service, and support.

-“Jay brings a broad perspective and a fresh strategy to the table,” said Oliver Tree Ventures’ Manor Zemer in a statement.
+“Jay brings a broad perspective and a fresh strategy to the table,” said Olive Tree Ventures’ Manor Zemer in a statement.
 “He has a deep understanding of AR applications, technologies, and barriers to adoption and is uniquely positioned to take his expertise and apply it to developing a product that marries both technology capabilities and market need, driving real value.”

 The new company will continue to support current owners of Meta 2 devices but will not offer the Meta 2 for sale.